Naum Koen

-Naum Koen (Russian: Наум Коен) is an UAE-based Israeli-Ukrainian businessman and philanthropist who is the founder and CEO of NY Koen Group.
-Koen is the chairman and founder of the Jewish Community Center of UAE.
+Naum Koen (Russian: Наум Коен; born 29 June 1981) is an UAE-based Israeli-Ukrainian businessman and philanthropist who is the founder and CEO of NY Koen Group.
 He was named Honorary Chairman of Beitar Jerusalem Basketball Club.

 Personal life

 Naum Koen was born in the USSR, his name at birth being Nakhshun Nakhshunov.
 His family relocated to Ofakim, Israel from the city of Derbent, Russia when he was 13 years old.
 After a brief service in the IDF, Koen relocated to Ukraine, where his first business venture was a shawarma shop at a university campus.
 From thereon he became involved in real estate and the luxury import car business.
 Naum Koen is married to Yevgeniya Koen and they have 4 children: Daniel, Miryam, Sofya, and Sara.
 He resides in Dubai.
 His wife is the founder and CEO of Jeni Coin, a jewelry company wholly owned by NY Koen Group, which has boutiques in multiple countries including Ukraine.